 Superclass of: F16 Container Work

-F17 Aggregation WorkF21 Recording Work
+F21 Recording Work

 Scope note: This class comprises distinct intellectual ideas conveyed in artistic and intellectual creations, such a poems, stories or musical compositions.

 A Work is the outcome of an intellectual process of one or more persons.
 Inherent to the notion of work is the existence of recognisable realizations of the work in the form of one or more expressions.
 Works are often regarded as finished and discrete e.g. when declared as such by the creator of the work or based on the elaboration or logical coherence of its content.
 However, works may be recognized as existing but unfinished e.g. if the creators deliberately or accidentally never explicitly finished a particular Expression but have left behind partial expressions.